omerdagan84/neomem/resources/readme.txt

-note: to get better control over the version information, i made an .rct file, which is a template file for the actual .rc file.
+note: to get better control over the version information, i made an .rct file, which is a template file for the actual .rc file. the rakefile substitutes in the actual version information to the template .rct file, making the .rc file.

 from msdn: